ericdfields/OProto/README.markdown

 # Getting Started with OProto

-Assuming you have Git, Rails and Ruby Gems (staticmatic should take care of haml/sass requirement)…
+Assuming you have Git, Rails and Ruby Gems (staticmatic should take care of haml/sass, compass)…

-    $ gem install compass
     $ gem install fancy-buttons
     $ gem install staticmatic --pre